 Wipe off any thin-set that you get on your tile.
 It is difficult to scrub off once it’s dry and where these were glass tiles, I didn’t want to scratch them.
 Work in small sections and clean as you go.

-As you can see below, my tile cuts were not exactly straight.
-My blade was getting dull and I figured that it would be covered by the decorative molding so I wasn’t to concerned about it.
-You can see where I notched out a portion of the tile for the screw.
-You may be asking, “how is she going to remove this Hardie Backer Board?”
 Can you see the little pencil mark on the white existing molding under the white screw?
 I marked every screw so I knew which tile I would need to pop off in order to remove the entire Hardie Backer Board panel.
 I am thinking that if I am tired of the blue glass in a couple years, I will simple pop off the tiles where the screws are and remove the entire piece and put it in our pool house.
-Remember, I put the Hardie Backer Board up in 3′ sections so they are essentially, tiled panels.

 Depending on the light, the glass tile looks aqua and sometimes deep blue.
 It’s such a fun and bright look!

 Blue glass tile isn’t for everyone and it’s more of a trendy color so that is another reason why I went with a “removable backsplash”.
-It’s now very easy to change out the tile with something new while not loosing the blue glass tiles.
+It’s now very easy to change out the tile with something new while not losing the blue glass tiles.

 Woman’s Day